-Following the completion of this course, successful candidates would be able to enter initial employment at a junior level as a Technical support person, IT product development support, telecommunications technician or junior systems analyst.
-The knowledge and skills gained in this course would also help in a range of career opportunities including networking, software development and project management.
+Following the completion of this course, successful candidates would be able to enter initial employment at a junior level as a Technical support person, IT Product Development Support, Telecommunications Technician or Junior Systems Analyst.
+The knowledge and skills gained in this course would also help in a range of career opportunities including Networking, Software Development and Project Management.

 Many of our students have also continued on into further education in Universities in the UK, UAE, India and many other places around the world.
 The course carries an equivalence rating to entry requirements for many different educational systems.

-BTEC LEVEL 3 SUBSIDARY DIPLOMA IN Creative Media Production (TV & FILM)
+BTEC LEVEL 3 Subsidiary Diploma in Creative Media Production (TV & FILM)

 BTEC Media Studies is a vocational pathway for creative and analytical students.
-The course focus is on Film & TV analysis and production.
+The course focus as on Film & TV analysis and production.
 With the ever increasing media saturated world that we live in, Media Studies allows students to research, investigate and form critical views and opinions on the digital world.